 Original homesteads, that are today productive private farms, are situated within the historic residential areas of the former camp.
 They were able to use existing utilities, roads, and cleared lands.
 The following homesteads and associated farmlands contain remnants of Minidoka's cultural landscape.
-One homestead is on the former military police area; another one is situated in the former fire station/water tower #2 and sewage treatment plant area.
-The American Falls Reservoir Irrigation District #2 offices and residences were located on historic foundations in the former warehouse area.
-Additional cultural landscape features are associated with the archeological features outside the national monument's boundary listed on page 83.
+One homestead is on the former military police area; another one is situated in the former fire station #1/water tower #1 and sewage treatment plant area.
+The American Falls Reservoir Irrigation District #2 offices and residences are on historic foundations in the former warehouse area.